bbauska/Coursera-Bootstrap/readme.md

 Also jQuery enables you to interact with a back end server using AJAX.

-Although we won\'t to explore that in too much detail in this course.
+Although we won&apos;t to explore that in too much detail in this course.

-We also learned that Bootstrap\'s JavaScript components are built upon jQuery.
+We also learned that Bootstrap&apos;s JavaScript components are built upon jQuery.

 This components make use of many of the jQuery methods that are available to implement the various features that this Bootstrap JavaScript components support.

-Let\'s briefly understand jQuery Syntax.
+Let&apos;s briefly understand jQuery Syntax.

 Now if you have seen some of the code that we included in the previous module, specifically for the tool tip, you remember that there was